-In today's post, Jeff Schloss, biologist and director of the Center for Faith, Ethics, and the Life Sciences at Westmont College, begins his three part response to Dr. John Laing (see yesterday's post).
+In this post, Jeff Schloss, biologist and director of the Center for Faith, Ethics, and the Life Sciences at Westmont College, begins his three part response to Dr. John Laing (see the last post).
 We hope and pray that this dialogue will bring greater clarity to the issues at hand, charity towards those with whom we disagree, and glory to our Lord and Savior, Jesus Christ.

 I agree with John that these are serious issues.
 Little is accomplished either by glibly dismissing their prima facie legitimacy or by responding with theological concessions that relinquish core claims of the gospel.
 In his words: “a fundamental aspect of the good news in the Gospel is the defeat of death – this negative, destroying force – in the resurrection of Christ.”
 Amen!
 In what follows I hope to engage sequentially both issues he raises in a way that takes them seriously while avoiding compromised hope.